mliebelt/PgnViewerJS-WP/README.md

 Allows to print a game in a format similar to magazines and books.
 For that purpose, the notation
      of PGN was expanded by the "D" at the end of a move, that stands for the diagram.

+### Block Level Element

+You can use instead the following:

+1. Enter as block element `/PGN Viewer JS`, in the variants ` View`, ` Edit`, ` Board` or ` Print`.
+2. You will then have a form with all options that are possible with the shortcode as well.
+3. Depending on the kind of element you want to have, different values are needed:
+    * View: all possible
+    * Edit: same as view
+    * Board: only FEN and layout elements of the board
+    * Print: most not needed.

 ### Build ###